 Canada is set to invite 341,000 people to settle down in Canada in 2020, 195,800 of which will be those admitted through economic immigration programs, such as Express Entry and Provincial Nominee Programs.
 These 2 programs are the most popular not only because they are a lot quicker than other programs but they are also offering the most spots and will collectively invite 159,600 to move to Canada.

 Machinists can expect an average salary of $48,737 while experienced machine operators can look forward to earning as much as $66,427, according to neuvoo.
 With hundreds of machinist jobs currently available in Canada and having the right work experience, qualifications and training, you could be on your way to Canada sooner than you think.

-To speak to one of our consultants and have your eligibility assessment done by a verified service, simply click the link below or continue reading to find out which immigration programs are best for nurses wanting to move to Canada in 2020.
+To speak to one of our consultants and have your eligibility assessment done by a verified service, simply click the link below or continue reading to find out which immigration programs are best for machinists or machine operators wanting to immigrate to Canada in 2020 and beyond.

 Jobs in Canada for Machinists

 There are currently hundreds of machinist jobs in Canada.
 Finding a job abroad is a daunting process but with online platforms such as eJobbo, you’ll find it easier to link up with potential Canadian employers who have jobs available in your industry.
 For tips on how to land a job in Canada visit our blog here.
 Below are some of the types of machinist jobs and salary expectations.
 The following occupations are not only available but in-demand in certain provinces in Canada:

 |7231||Machinists and machining and tooling inspectors||$48,737 - $66,427|